How to Watch the Tennis US Open Live Streaming

 - September 13: Men’s Final, Women’s Doubles Final

-The coronavirus pandemic almost ensured this tournament, like most others wouldn’t go through.
-However, it is due credit to the USTA the US Open will still be played, albeit with numerous restrictions.
-And what that has done is to force some of the top players to pull out of the competition.
+The coronavirus pandemic almost ensured this tournament, like most others didn’t through.
+However, it is due credit to the USTA the US Open was still played, albeit with numerous restrictions.
+And what that did was to force some of the top players to pull out of the competition.

-Rafael Nadal has opted out from the men’s singles draw while Bianca Andreescu is one of the top women’s names not to play in their singles competition.
-Ash Barty, Simona Halep, Kiki Bertens, Elina Svitolina and Belinda Bencic have all withdrawn from the tournament too.
+Rafael Nadal opted out from the men’s singles draw while Bianca Andreescu was one of the top women’s names not to play in their singles competition.
+Ash Barty, Simona Halep, Kiki Bertens, Elina Svitolina and Belinda Bencic also withdrew from the tournament.

-Some of the British tennis players in action will be Johanna Konta, Dan Evans, Cameron Norrie and Kyle Edmund, who should all get a direct entry into the main draw.
-There could be other British players in the qualifiers as well and more information on tennis US Open 2020 live streams can be checked below.
+Some of the British tennis players who featured in the tournament included Johanna Konta, Dan Evans, Cameron Norrie and Kyle Edmund, who should all get a direct entry into the main draw.

 Djokovic, Thiem, Zverev, Tsitsipas, Isner, Khachanov, del Potro, Fognini, Cilic, Medvedev, Coric, Raonic, Monfils, Basilashvili, Berrettini, Anderson, Wawrinka, Bautista Agut, Auger-Aliassime, de Minaur, Pella, Paire, Schwartzman, Struff, Shapovalov, Pouille, Edmund, Djere, Lajovic.